tjmlabs/colivara-py/docs/colivara_py/client.md

                     document_base64 (Optional[str]): The base64-encoded string of the document content, if available.

                     document_path (Optional[str]): The path to the document file to be uploaded.

+                    wait (Optional[bool]): If True, the method will wait for the document to be processed before returning.

                 Returns: